Solar Whiz Lights: The Tubeless Skylight Alternative

 Comparing roof skylights to Solar LED lights is a bit like comparing apples with oranges.
 While the two share the common goal of providing light to your home interior, they do so in fundamentally different ways.

-Roof skylights (or roof lights, roof solar skylights, tubular skylights) channel the sun’s light directly into your home, providing natural lighting with the sun’s availability.
+Roof skylights (also known as roof lights, roof solar skylights, or tubular skylights) channel the sun’s light directly into your home, providing natural lighting with the sun’s availability.
 These can be quite fashionable, allowing for statement architecture pieces or feature lights.

-Here’s a handy shortlist of the pros & cons for both Solar LED systems, as well as roof skylights.
+Here’s a handy shortlist of some of the pros & cons for both Solar LED systems, as well as roof skylights.